What are the two types of external validity?

 Quantitative research deals with numbers and statistics, while qualitative research deals with words and meanings.

-Quantitative methods allow you to test a hypothesis by systematically collecting and analyzing data, while qualitative methods allow you to explore ideas and experiences in depth.
+Quantitative methods allow you to systematically measure variables and test hypotheses.
+Qualitative methods allow you to explore concepts and experiences in more detail.

 Methodology refers to the overarching strategy and rationale of your research project.
 It involves studying the methods used in your field and the theories or principles behind them, in order to develop an approach that matches your objectives.